simon-staal/Odyssey_C_Compiler/admin/log.md

 **27/03/2021**
 Added types `void`, `char` and `unsigned` to the primitives header file, and implemented `sizeof` to work for all these, as well as variable names.
 Currently passing all tests in [**types**](../compiler_tests/types), but the implementation of sizeof is very fragile and currently only works on literal type names and identifiers, functionality needs to be extended so that it works for any expression it can be passed by the parser.
 The types themselves are also not implemented, so this also needs to be done, will need to add another codegen helper for this.
 Adding everything didn't break anything, so we are now passing 72/97 testcases.
-Implemented Post Inc and Dec everything still working.
+*KAI:* Implemented Post Inc and Dec everything still working. (untested)

 *Update_1*
 Added implementation for rest of sizeof, currently untested, all tests still passing.
 Reworked some of the scripts / compiler.cpp to update the formatting as well as just run more cleanly.
-Implemented pointer stuff and support for types.
+*KAI:* Implemented pointer stuff and support for types.

+*Update_2*
+Debugged pointer arithmetic, solved issue and now passing for 5/5 testcases.
+Will need to update pointer arithmetic to also work with sub (Need to add functionality for subtracting int from pointer (return pointer) and subtracting pointer from pointer (return int)), post/pre inc and dec.

 Building AST Correctly (last updated 14/03/2021)
 ------------------------------------------------